 Housed immediately adjacent to St Pancras station, the hotel makes a perfect paw-stop for anyone travelling down from the north.

 In less than 15 minutes, you and fido can stroll down to Regent’s Park and enjoy a run around in the expansive green spaces.
 Why not stop off for a drink and a woodfired pizza at dog-friendly York & Albany, before heading back to the hotel for a well-deserved rest in the Hansom Lounge.
+For inspiration see our dog-friendly London destination page.

 For other dog-friendly venues in the area, check out our ‘Also in the Neighbourhood’ recommendations below.